DeveloperanDesigner/tangulezel/README.md

 ## About Me

-I'm Tangu Ezel, a passionate web developer specializing in front-end and UI/UX design.
+I'm Tangul Ezel, a passionate web developer specializing in front-end and UI/UX design.
 I love building clean, responsive, and user-friendly websites.

 ---